 Angelman syndrome is a genetic condition.
 Most people with Angelman syndrome have a gene called UBE3A that is absent or faulty.
 When this gene is faulty or missing, nerve cells in the brain are unable to work properly, causing a range of physical and intellectual problems.

-It can be inherited from your parents, but usually happens by chance, around the time of conception.
+In most cases, Angelman syndrome isn't inherited from your parents, but happens by chance, around the time of conception.

 Signs or symptoms of Angelman syndrome